 Paramedics and EMTs are first-responder lifelines for rural communities and urban centers, responding to emergency calls, performing medical services, and transporting patients to medical facilities.
 With Vermont State University’s Paramedic Certificate, you will gain the skills and knowledge you need to apply to take the National Registry of EMT’s Paramedic examination and enter this growing field.

-The four-semester program includes independent study, online discussions, lectures, demonstrations, and practice in an Emergency Medical Services (EMS) lab.
+The four to six-semester program includes independent study, online discussions, lectures, demonstrations, and practice in an Emergency Medical Services (EMS) lab.
 Under preceptor supervision, students also provide patient care in a variety of pre-hospital and in-hospital healthcare settings.

 Why Study Paramedicine at Vermont State?

-- Enter the field quickly: This three-semester program prepares you to take the National Registry EMT examination.
+• Enter the field quickly: This four to six-semester program prepares you to take the National Registry EMT examination.
 After the successful completion of this exam, you’ll be ready to work as an EMT or paramedic.

 Upon completion of the program, Paramedicine graduates are awarded certificates and are eligible to apply to take the National Registry of EMTs’ Paramedic examination.
 After licensure/certification, Paramedicine graduates typically find employment in pre-hospital or in-hospital care settings working as a member of the healthcare team.